 “Transparency and data improve trust and facilitate problem solving.
 Today’s commitment will generate more of both,” said Greg Heckman, Acting CEO, Bunge Limited.
 “It is an important step by industry leaders that will help optimize agricultural sustainability in a vital region.”

 While this initiative could foster greater transparency in the Brazilian soy supply chain, it is unclear how much impact it will have in reducing deforestation rates.
 Establishing a set of principles may not be enough to significantly reduce deforestation.
 Investors and NGOs are waiting to see how robust the monitoring system is before drawing conclusions.
 The Soft Commodities Forum, part of the World Business Council for Sustainable Development (WBCSD), did not give details on what actions the industry will take to cut deforestation as a result of this initiative.
 The companies’ large presence in the Brazilian soy market exposes them to various risks.
 Some 665,700 hectares were deforested in the Cerrado in 2018.
-Still, some positive trends are occurring: Deforestation is down, to a record low last year, according to the Ministry of Environment, and some have signed the Cerrado Manifesto, which calls on soy producers and investors to commit to zero deforestation in the region.
+Still, some positive trends are occurring: Deforestation is down, falling by 11 percent to a record low last year, according to the Ministry of Environment, and some 70 downstream companies and 50 investors have signed the Cerrado Manifesto, which calls on soy producers and investors to commit to zero deforestation in the region.

 Some investors are not satisfied, however, with companies’ efforts in curbing deforestation.
 For instance, Bunge’s sustainability policy only addresses legal deforestation, while a value equal to 30 percent of ADM’s equity value would be at risk as a result of deforestation in the Cerrado, according to a CRR report published in September 2018.